PAM Modules and Configuration

 # ...contains a group of directives formatted as follows...

-Four types of PAM module interface are currently available.
+<module interface> <control flag> <module name> <module arguments>Four types of PAM module interface are currently available.

-— This module interface configures and manages user sessions.
+- session— This module interface configures and manages user sessions.
 Modules with this interface can also perform additional tasks that are needed to allow access, like mounting a user’s home directory and making the user’s mailbox available.

 Control flags…

-like requisite, but continues loading other modulessufficient
+- requiredlike requisite, but continues loading other modules

-ignore in case of failure
+- optionalignore in case of failure

 # for example the configuration for the SSSD service